 Objectives Project Status Comments Scope Project delivered within the approved scope.
 The Project includes a new four-lane bridge, improved connections to, from and near the bridge and dedicated walking and cycling lanes and is on track to be delivered within the approved scope.
-Schedule Project delivered within the approved schedule. • Schedule related risks and issues are being monitored, particularly in relation to regulatory authorizations required for in-river works, on-site investigative work, and recent third-party supplier labour dispute (concrete).
+Schedule Project delivered within the approved schedule. • Schedule related risks and issues are being monitored.
+The new bridge remains on track to open in 2024.
 Budget Project delivered within the approved budget of \$1.377 billion.
-Project spending for the month of August 2022 was \$12.8 million.
-Total Project spending to date is \$548.2 million; the Project is forecast to be delivered within budget. ivery Safety Ensure that Project work is performed safely and in compliance with all applicable safety regulations, and in accordance with government policy. • The health and safety plan for the Project work is in place.
+Project spending for the month of December 2022 was \$8.9 million.
+Total Project spending to date is \$637.9 million; the Project is forecast to be delivered within budget.
+Project Delivery Safety Ensure that Project work is performed safely and in compliance with all applicable safety regulations, and in accordance with government policy.
+The health and safety plan for the Project work is in place.
 The plan includes specific COVID-19 protocols.
-Lost Time Injury Frequency Rate (LTIFR) for the Project is 1.0 The average Injury Rate for Bridge, Overpass, or Viaduct Construction or Repair from 2021 is 1.2 per WorkSafeBC.
-Project Delivery Quality Implement an effective Quality Management System.
-Continued monitoring the Structural Steel fabrication, including steel component testing. • Environmental Ensure our work is performed in an environmentally responsible manner. • Vancouver Fraser Port Authority (VFPA) Notice of Non-Compliance conditions were met and as a result the Notice was closed.
-British Columbia Environmental Assessment Office (EAO) issued an order on August 22, 2022, requiring certain conditions to be met prior to further work on or near water involving the use of equipment, including vehicles, that use hydrocarbons continuing.
-These conditions were addressed and met, and work resumed on August 25, 2022.
+Lost Time Injury Frequency Rate (LTIFR) for the Project is 0.9 The average Injury Rate for Bridge, Overpass, or Viaduct Construction or Repair from 2021 is 1.2 per WorkSafeBC.
+Quality Implement an effective Quality Management System.
+Continued monitoring the Structural Steel fabrication, including steel component testing.
+Environmental Ensure our work is performed in an environmentally responsible manner. • Continued discussions with the Contractor on environmental offsetting requirements for the Existing Bridge Demolition Fisheries Act Authorization (FAA).
 Archaeology Ensure the work is performed in a manner that meets the standards of the Heritage Conservation Act.
 Continued to progress the archaeological field program in collaboration with Indigenous groups.
-Design and Construction Provide design and technical oversight, coordinate and manage activities on site and conduct compliance reviews. • Work in-river at Pier S1 continued.
-Work began at in-river Pier N1 foundation.
+Design and Construction Provide design and technical oversight, coordinate and manage activities on site and conduct compliance reviews. • Work in-river on the Pier S1 tower and Pier N1 foundation continued.
 Work on-land at Piers S2, S3, S4, S5, S6, S7, S8, N2, and N3 continued.

-Objectives Project Status Comments Community Benefits Work collaboratively with BC Infrastructure Benefits Inc. (BCIB) to successfully implement the Community Benefits Agreement (CBA). • Ongoing coordination and collaboration with BCIB to implement the CBA and meet workforce requirements.
-S Indigenous Groups Continue to build and maintain a positive collaborative working relationship. • Project Team continues to engage with the Identified Indigenous Groups in relation to Project permitting and opportunities.
+Objectives Project Status Comments Community Benefits Work collaboratively with BC Infrastructure Benefits Inc. (BCIB) to successfully implement the Community Benefits Agreement (CBA). • Ongoing coordination and collaboration with BCIB to implement the CBA and meet workforce requirements. v Indigenous Groups Continue to build and maintain a positive collaborative working relationship. • Continued to engage with the Identified Indigenous Groups in relation to Project permitting and opportunities.
 Partners/Stakeholders Third Parties Continue to build and maintain positive relationships and secure agreements with Project partners and other third parties. • Continued handover/transfer agreement discussions regarding the existing bridge with TransLink.
 Continued agreement discussions with TELUS and railway companies.
-Partn Public and Stakeholder Engagement Continue to build and maintain positive relationships with the community and other stakeholders.
-Provided a Project update to community and stakeholder groups regarding traffic pattern changes and the start of in-river piling at Pier N1.
+Partn Public and Stakeholder Engagement Continue to build and maintain positive relationships with the community and other stakeholders. - Continued engagement with the Woodlands Working Group.